-Building a good business credit will allow you to get low-interest loans, credit cards, and better terms with your suppliers.
+We hope this information helped you know how to build credit without a credit card.
+Building a good business credit (with or without a card) will allow you to get low-interest loans, credit cards, and better terms with your suppliers.
 It can even help you get new customers since anyone is able to check your credit score and verify your credibility.

 Your business credit score may vary because each credit agency calculates the scores in a different way.
 But generally speaking, the best practices to build commercial credit are: updating your business information at the credit bureaus, establishing financing lines, borrowing from entities that report to these agencies, and paying on time or before the due date.